AndrewJBateman/angular-data-dashboard/README.md

 ## :clipboard: Status & To-Do List

 * Status: working & deployed to GitHub.
+Dependencies updated - typescript had to kept at v3.8.3 or there was a conflict and the app would not compile
-* To-Do: Add other chart types, including gauges.
-App is designed for PC/tablet and does not resize well for phones - could use angular mat cards or flex-grid to make it fully responsive.
+* To-Do: Add other chart types, including gauges
+* App is designed for PC/tablet and does not resize well for phones - could use angular mat cards or flex-grid to make it fully responsive

 ## :clap: Inspiration